Get in the driver's seat and compare quotes for over 80s car insurance

-But, there’s a joint agreement, established in 2012, by the ABI and British Insurance Brokers’ Association (BIBA) that means any insurer or broker that doesn’t provide cover for older drivers will refer customers to somebody that does.† This includes car insurance for over 80 year olds.
+Luckily, a joint agreement was reached in 2012 between the ABI and British Insurance Brokers’ Association (BIBA) that means any insurer or broker that doesn’t provide cover for older drivers is required to refer customers to somebody that does.† This includes car insurance for over 80 year olds.

-If you stay with your current insurer purely out of loyalty, or because you’re not confident you can get a better deal elsewhere simply because of your age, you’ll miss potential savings.
-If you don’t try you’ll never know.
+If you already have insurance, it can be tempting to stay with your current insurer – whether it’s out of loyalty, or a lack of confidence that you can get a better deal because of your age.

 You can follow our top tips for cutting the cost of car insurance, but comparing quotes and policies is a solid place to start.

-A comprehensive car insurance policy will offer you perks and benefits that’ll make your life really easy on the road when things go wrong.
+A comprehensive car insurance policy will offer you perks and benefits that should make your life really easy on the road when things go wrong.

-Plus you don’t have to buy comprehensive car insurance if you feel it’s too thorough.
-Comparing third party only, and third party, theft and fire should give you a broader financial picture of the right policy for you.
+What's more, there are options to consider other than comprehensive car insurance if you feel it’s too thorough.
+Comparing third party only, and third party, theft and fire should give you a broader picture of the right policy for you and your finances.

 When the DVLA asks to be notified of your health, it’s not just being nosy – it’s done with your safety and others' in mind.

-If you have a health condition that influences your ability to drive - for instance, you’re on strong medication, recovering from major surgery, or your sight has significantly deteriorated - the DVLA needs to know.
+If you have a significant medical conditions that influences your ability to drive – whether you’re on strong medication or your sight has significantly deteriorated – the DVLA needs to know.

 Telematics car insurance

-While they're commonly associated with younger drivers, black box policies may be suitable for drivers over 80.
+While they're commonly associated with younger drivers, black box policies may also be suitable for many drivers over 80.

 Your premium is calculated based on how you drive, not on how others in your demographic drive, making it a safe bet for safe drivers.

-It considers your speed, braking, acceleration, how far you travel, where you go, and the time of day that you travel.
+It records data on your speed, braking and acceleration, along with how far you travel, where you go and the time of day that you travel.

-If you’ve recently bought a new car, it may already have the black box technology installed - keep an eye open for ‘eCall’ in your new car brochure.
+If you’ve recently bought a new car, it may already have the black box technology installed, so keep an eye open for 'eCall' in your new car brochure.

 Pay-as-you-go car insurance